Padova-Asiago Supernova Group

 The NOT Unbiased Transient Survey (NUTS)

-Our group is one of the leading nodes of NUTS, which is a long-term observational follow-up programme led by researchers from Denmark, Finland, Ireland, Italy, Spain and Sweden to study peculiar transients in the optical and near-infrared domains.
+Our group is one of the leading nodes of NUTS (the extension of the program is known as NUTS2), which is a long-term observational follow-up programme led by researchers from Denmark, Finland, Ireland, Italy, Spain and Sweden to study peculiar transients in the optical and near-infrared domains.
 We aim at studying nearby supernovae and and transients discovered within hours to days after outburst by the main surveys, including the All-Sky Automated Survey for Supernovae (ASAS-SN), the Asteroid Terrestrial-impact Last Alert System (ATLAS), the Zwicky Transient Facility (ZTF), the Panoramic Survey Telescope & Rapid Response System (Pan-STARRS), and the Gravitational-Wave Optical Transient Observer (GOTO).
-Particular interests is devoted to gap transients, and transients discovered in nuclear regions of galaxies (supernovae, tidal-disruption events, unpredicatble AGN behaviours; this is the Thesis subject of our MSci student Irene Salmaso).
+Particular interests is devoted to gap transients, and transients discovered in nuclear regions of galaxies (supernovae, tidal-disruption events, unpredicatble AGN behaviours).
 We use the 2.56m Nordic Optical Telescope (NOT) with ALFOSC and NOTCam for a rapid spectroscopic classification and subsequent follow-up of these transient events.
-NUTS/NUTS2 targets are also supported by complementary observations performed with the Asiago Observatory facilities, Telescopio Nazionale Galileo (TNG), Liverpool Telescope and The Gran Telescopio Canarias (GTC).
-Equatorial NUTS/NUTS2 targets are also followed by Southern facilities (the New Technology Telescope via PESSTO/ePESSTO+, PROMPT and REM).
+NUTS2 targets are also supported by complementary observations performed with the Asiago Observatory facilities, Telescopio Nazionale Galileo (TNG), Liverpool Telescope and The Gran Telescopio Canarias (GTC).
+Equatorial NUTS/NUTS2 targets are also followed by Southern facilities (with the New Technology Telescope, the Las Cumbres Observatories Global Telescope network, PROMPT and REM).
+Additional data are offered through international collaborations such as the SupernovaExchange(2.) collaboration based on data collected with the Las Cumbres Observatory Global Telescope (LCOGT) network.

-NUTS was a 3-years project initiated in Spring 2016, and has been later extended by further 3 years (NUTS2).
-It has been awarded by about 70 hours per semester in ToO mode, and 12 half-nights per semester in service (queuing) mode (including Italian NOT-TNG exchange time, and Opticon time from the Irish team).
+NUTS/NUTS2 was a 3-years project initiated in Spring 2016, and has been later extended up to reach the current 10 years of life.
+It is currently awarded by about 50 hours per semester in ToO mode, and 12 half-nights per semester in service (queuing) mode.

 NUTS/NUTS2 management